-- A long soak in warm cup of milk can help soothe your baby and relax him or her before bedtime.
+- A long soak in a warm cup of milk can help soothe your baby and relax them before bedtime.

-- It may also help them sleep better, because the warm water helps relax tense muscles, which can make it easier for babies to drift off.
+- It may also help them sleep better because the warm water helps relax tense muscles, making it easier for babies to drift off.

-- Milk baths are also good for skin because they’re rich in vitamins A and D as well as phosphorus, potassium and other minerals that nourish the skin’s natural oils—even if only temporarily!
+- Milk baths are also suitable for the skin because they’re rich in vitamins A and D and phosphorus, potassium, and other minerals that nourish the skin’s natural oils—even temporarily!